apalache-mc/apalache/docs/manual.md

 =========================================================================
 ```

 Apalache has its own bottlenecks.
-As it using the SMT solver z3,
+As it's using the SMT solver z3,
 we cannot precisely profile your TLA+ specification.
 However, we can profile
 the number of SMT variables and constraints that Apalache produces for different
 parts of your specification.
 To activate this profiling mode, use the option